bachelor-2014/report/v2/tracking.md

 An important consideration aside from the features listed, is that performance can be impacted by such a feature.
-Droplet tracking will operate on a live video feed, and will impact each frame.
+Droplet tracking will operate on a live video feed and will impact each frame.
 This will likely cause degraded performance.
-It is difficult to put an exact number on how much degradation can be accepted, but it is important to consider.
+It is difficult to put an exact number on how much degradation can be accepted, but it is important to keep in mind.

 ## Droplet detection in Splotbot

 The droplet detection and tracking done in the Splotbot project is thoroughly covered in the thesis by Gutierrez [@gutierrez2012, p.
 134-140].
-In the interest of readability of this report, the following is an attempt at describing the parts relevant for the EvoBot project.
+In the interest of readability of this report, the following is an attempt at describing the parts relevant for EvoBot project.

 Droplet tracking is a twofold process consisting of

 - Finding the droplet to track
-- Track the path of the droplet
+- Tracking the path of the droplet

 The tracking part is done using an advanced AI technique known as Self Organizing Maps.
 For the EvoBot project a different approach is taken,